atulmy/meteor-bootstrap/README.md

 ## Packages Used

-* iron:router
+* iron:router (for routing)
-* zimme:iron-router-active
+* zimme:iron-router-active (for adding active class for current route/page)
-* sacha:spin
+* sacha:spin (show loading animation spinner)
-* aldeed:collection2
+* aldeed:collection2 (provides option to have schema for MongoDB collections)
-* twbs:bootstrap
+* twbs:bootstrap (Twitter Bootstrap)
-* accounts-facebook
+* accounts-facebook (user sign in / sign up using Facebook)
-* accounts-twitter
+* accounts-twitter (user sign in / sign up using Twitter)
-* accounts-google
+* accounts-google (user sign in / sign up using Google+)
-* ian:accounts-ui-bootstrap-3
+* ian:accounts-ui-bootstrap-3 (sign in / sign up UI elements customized for Twitter Bootstrap css)

 ## Folder Structure